Skip to content

 Recommended by: Fiona at London-Unattached

-Whether or not you are staying at the hotel, is it worth a visit.
+Whether or not you are staying at the hotel, it’s worth a visit.
 Walk around the island or swim in the stunning mermaid pool – filled with seawater and surrounded by craggy rocks.
-It’s a great place to windsurf, kitesurf or to kayak around the island too.

 READ MORE: Best Places to Visit in South Devon